 - The same is true for cooked vs. uncooked foods.
 It’s crazy to me that 2 oz of steak tartare has fewer calories than a 2-oz well-done slider?
 1 ounce of raw filet has 40 calories and 1.7 grams of fat, but after you grill it the calories go up to 54 and the fat to 2.3 grams.

-Calorie counts can also vary because 5 to 30% of available energy – calories – are used by the body’s own digestive process.
+Calorie counts can also vary because 5% to 30% of available energy, or calories, are used by the body’s own digestive process.
 It takes energy to digest food, and more energy for a high-fiber food with dense nutrients than for a processed, pre-digested food.
 This also explains why it’s said that celery is a negative calorie food.
 And don’t forget about bacteria in your gut.
-You take those probiotic supplements to add beneficial critters into your body, they they take some of that food energy for themselves.
+You take those probiotic supplements to add beneficial critters into your body, and they they take some of that food energy for themselves.
 (Rachel Rettner does a very nice job at explaining the science and the myth behind calorie science in this article on Livescience.com.)

 Buyer beware: calorie counts on restaurant menus can vary much more widely than they do in a handful of almonds.
 A 2010 Tufts University study sampled 269 menu items from 42 restaurant chains including McDonald’s, Cheesecake Factory, Chipotle, and Olive Garden.
 The results: